-4.5 IBNR and Ultimate Losses
+4.5.
+IBNR and ultimate losses

-Taking the sum of the four parts above will yield the unreported loss plus legal estimates per year.
+Taking the sum of the four parts above (sections 4.1- 4.4) will yield the unreported loss plus legal estimates per year.
 Adding this to the incurred losses will produce the ultimate indications.
 It is also possible to calculate the losses for a prospective year of policies with the expected makeup of retentions and policy limits from the beginning to derive an estimate of the expected ultimate losses for the prospective period.
 This can be done for historical periods as a check as well.

-5. NUMERICAL EXAMPLE
+5. Numerical example